mpruna/prasleas/aboutme.md

 ### Art | Intellectual pursuit

-"Art is a call to a higher being/A piece of art it’s a window to a transcendent"
+"Art is a call to a higher being.A piece of art it’s a window to a transcendent"